danaamundsen/dnaartists/_events/genghis-con-2024.md

 published: true
 ---

-We will be tabling at [Gneghis Con](https://www.Genghisconcleveland.com) in Cleveland, OH!
+We will be tabling at [Genghis Con](https://www.Genghisconcleveland.com) in Cleveland, OH!

 <!--more-->